AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/curl-error-60-ssl-certificate-expired.md

 # cURL error 60: SSL certificate expired

-This article shows how to check when the last time a branch was deployed after receiving a [!DNL cURL] error 60: [!DNL SSL certificate] expired in the [!DNL Master] or [!DNL Integration] branches on Adobe Commerce on cloud infrastructure.
+This article shows how to check when the last time a branch was deployed after receiving a `cURL error 60`: [!DNL SSL certificate] expired in the [!DNL Master] or [!DNL Integration] branches on Adobe Commerce on cloud infrastructure.

 ## Affected products and versions